SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 Like C, Swift provides an :newTerm:`increment operator` (``++``) and an :newTerm:`decrement operator` (``--``)
 as a shorthand way to increase or decrease the value of a numeric variable by ``1``.
-Unlike C, Swift's increment and decrement operators also work with floating-point numbers.
+These operators can be used with named values of any integer or floating-point type.

 .. testcode:: arithmeticOperators